davidbeckonline/davidbeckonline-site/content/post/2023-04_epoxy-mat.md

 # How to turn Epoxy remains into tools

-**This post describes my journey from 3D printing to a silicone mat for Epoxy upcycling.**
+**This post describes my journey from 3D printing to a silicone mat for epoxy upcycling.**

 For a short description of the project together with the 3D printing files, I recommend to check my GitHub repository on this subject: https://github.com/davidbeckonline/epoxy_tool_mat

-### What to do with Epoxy Remains
+### What to do with epoxy remains

-Over the last couple of month, I tinkered quite a lot with Epoxy.
+Over the last couple of month, I tinkered quite a lot with epoxy.
 It started with some [Kintsugi](https://en.wikipedia.org/wiki/Kintsugi) experiments.
-Later on, I worked on Magic Tonies, which are covered in a separate thread.
-The issue with Epoxy is that you always have to mix too much of it.
-You certainly do not want to run out of Epoxy while working.
-And for very small amount, it is difficult to get the right ratio of Resin and Hardener.
-This annoyed me, as over time, I threw more Epoxy into the trash can, as I actually used.
-Overall, I used about 500 ml of Epoxy over the last two years, to add a number to this.
+Later on, I worked on Magic Tonies, which are covered in a separate [ blog post](https://www.davidbeck.online/post/2023-02_magic-tonie/).
+The issue with epoxy is that you always have to mix too much of it.
+You certainly do not want to run out of epoxy while working.
+And for very small amount, it is difficult to get the right ratio of resin and hardener.
+This annoyed me, as over time, I threw more epoxy into the trash can, as I actually used.
+Overall, I used about 500 ml of epoxy over the last two years, to add a number to this.

 ### Experiment with 3D Printing